tausy/Language-Detection/README.md

 In Martin Thoma(2018), open source dataset of short text extracts for 235 languages has been explained.
 It is a well-balanced classification dataset (with test–train split) that can be effectively used for language identification techniques.

+# METHODOLOGY
+The approach presented by Choong et al [6] for N-gram generation only considered Tri-Grams for the detection of languages.
+Moreover, it typically focuses on Non-latin(Asian and African) languages.
+In our approach, we have considered Mono, Bi and Tri-Grams and tried to extend the N-gram approach to identify the European languages or Latin languages precisely.

+A typical language identification system calculates language profiles from training texts of various language schemes using N-Grams(Figure-1).
+In a similar manner, the language profile for the target text is generated.
+The system then evaluates the matching rates of N-Grams between training and target profile.
+The matching rate is calculated as the average of match factors(mi) whenever an N-gram in target profile matched with a N-gram in the training corpus.
+Then the language with the highest match rate is returned as the language of a target web page given that the match rate is not lesser than the lower bound(LB).
+We have taken the value of LB as 0.5.
+This paper uses the updated version of the famous WiLI-2018 dataset [4].
+WiLI-2018 benchmark dataset is created from Wikipedia web pages written in multiple languages and publicly available.
+The dataset consists of a total of 235 languages and more than 0.1M web pages of different languages.
+We have targeted 34 European Languages amounting to 18000 web pages from this dataset.